dataaxiom/ghcr-cleanup-action/README.md

 in use by another image/package and skips these.
 Likewise to delete an image it needs to delete all of the underlying packages.

+In the above example the package and repository information will be retrieved dynamically from the action/project environment.

 ### Do a dry-run first

 It's recommended to test the cleanup action first by setting the `dry-run: true`